THE WHOLE TRUTH

 Canberra Medical Negligence Solicitors

-Only in extreme circumstances will the court allow an extension of time to commence legal action.
+There is general discretion to extend the limitation period if it's deemed just and reasonable to do so, but courts will rarely exercise this discretion.
 Therefore it is important to seek legal advice as soon as possible.
 If you are uncertain as to whether the time limit has run out in your situation, you should speak with a solicitor straight away.

-It is important to consult a Canberra medical negligence solicitor as soon as possible, to learn your legal rights and options and begin taking action to hold the doctor or other health care professionals accountable for their negligent actions.
-Call our helpline, or complete the Contact Form to receive confidential and free legal advice.
+It is important to consult a solicitor as soon as possible, within the statutory time limits.
+Call our helpline on 1800 633 634, or complete the Contact Form to receive confidential and free legal advice.

 HELPLINE: ☎ 1800 633 634